scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 powdery smell and I had 0 problems drinking it.
 I think this is going to be how I make my soylent from now on.

+### Day 5:

+Started today off by trying to find a better container for my drink, ended up finding an old glass jar that's about the same size as the water bottle I used yesterday.
+Glass = No plastic smell which is good.
+The consistency of the strawberry soylent is good still, not clumpy once I shake it in my jar.
+I packed a bit and took it to work.

+Ended up drinking (should I call it eating?) my meal around 12:30 or so and it filled me up.
+I had to stay late in the office again though, I would have originally been home around 6, and that was right around the time when I was realy wanting some soylent.
+But I was in the office for another 4 hours, and my boss bought Pizza for the people working late.
+So sadly I had another day without being fully on Soylent like I wanted to be.
+Still, when I got home I had a small cup of soylent since I figure my breakfast and lunch couldn't have been more than 1000 calories and my dinner of pizza at work consisted of 4 thin-style pizza that probably was at most another 1000.

+Today was definitely a change from my previous mentality though.
+Before I was trying to figure out how I was going to mix it up to avoid clumps, today I was just thinking about how good it was with the strawberries.
+Tomorrow I'll bring more Soylent to work if I can find another container, it will probably another late night and I don't want to waste any of this batch like I did the previous.